 Does the writer’s About Page let you know that the ghostwriter is qualified?

-One side note: While some ghostwriters may have lots of their own books published, I, for one, often have so many clients that I find it challenging to keep up with my own books.
-I have a children’s picture book series being republished.
-I’m also republishing Walking Through Walls (a chapter book fantasy adventure), and started work on a sequel.
+One side note: While some ghostwriters may have lots of their own books published, I, for one, often have so many clients that I find it challenging to keep up with my own.
+I have a children’s picture book series self-published after being traditionally published.
+I also republished Walking Through Walls (a chapter book fantasy adventure), and I started work on a sequel.

 So, when looking at this particular qualification, keep it in mind for whoever you’re thinking of going with.

-Look at the groups their associated with or have memberships to.
+Look at the groups they’re associated with and have memberships to.
 Look at any other distinguishable events or awards.

 4. Make sure the ghostwriter is accessible.